Will-777/IT-Docs-Organizer/README.md

 Following tthos simple rules, my life became a bit easier.

+### How it looks like ?

 ### How to install

-Just download the files and folder arborescence to make your own copy.
+ 1 .Just download the files and folder arborescence to make your own copy.

- 1 .step 1
+ 2 .Each time you have a doc, copy it into the proper folder.
+ 3 .When you have spare time, take the model

 blabla